 That election is over.
 Bernie faded back somewhat but he is a loyal trooper and has done his job for the movement.
 Not a whimper of complaint about how the DNC through chicanery gave his campaign the boot.
 Donald Trump won, served his 4 years, and now Joe Biden beat him through more political chicanery, this time at the ballot box.

 Enter Alexandria Ocasio-Cortez

 Ocasio-Cortez (AOC) won the Democratic primary on June 26, 2018 in New York’s 14th congressional district.
 In doing so she defeated the incumbent, Democratic Caucus Chair Joe Crowley.
 This victory has been described by some as the biggest upset victory in the 2018 midterm-election season.
 She is a member of the Democratic Socialists of America and has been endorsed by a number politically progressive organizations.

 As of this writing she is the darling of the Democrat party in general.
-Coming up on mid-terms though, the old hands are realizing that she is a liability.
+Coming up on mid-terms though, the old hands were realizing that she is a liability.
 They were torn though because she was energizing the base which to a large extent consisted of low-information millennials who are suckers for the mantra, “free health care, free university, high pay for flipping burgers, more safe spaces.”
 Many of these individuals, although not all, are more likely to be members or sympathizers of the domestic terrorist organization Antifa rather than productive society which is supposed to pay for their freebies.

 How Can They Make the Give-Away Nanny State Work?